fivekage/muslimbot/readme.md

 ## Features

-- **Accurate Prayer Times:** Get precise prayer times based on geographical location.
+- ⏰ **Accurate Prayer Times:** Get precise prayer times based on geographical location.
-- **Location-Based Subscriptions:** Users can subscribe to receive automated prayer time notifications for their specific location.
+- 🔔 **Location-Based Subscriptions:** Users can subscribe to receive automated prayer time notifications for their specific location.
-- **Listen to the Quran Live:** Users can listen to the Quran live from the bot.
+- 📻 **Listen to the Quran Live:** Users can listen to the Quran live from the bot.
-- **User-Friendly Commands:** Simple and intuitive commands for ease of use.
+- 🙏 **User-Friendly Commands:** Simple and intuitive commands for ease of use.
+- ⌛ **Hadith of the Day:** Users can enable daily hadiths for their server, it will send a random hadith in your server every day.
+- ❓ **Quizz:** Users can play a quizz with the bot, it will ask you a question and you have to answer it, you can play with your friends and see who has the best score.

 ## Getting Started